ssaring/sportstracker/sportstracker/docs/README.txt

 If you want to download exercise files from your heartrate monitor you might need one of the download tools listed above.

-The application was tested on GNU/Linux (e.g. Ubuntu 14.04), Windows (7,
+The application was tested on GNU/Linux (e.g. Ubuntu 16.04), Windows (7,
-8, 10), Mac OS X (10.9 - 10.11) and FreeBSD (TrueOS with OpenJDK), although it
+8, 10) and Mac OS X (10.11 - 10.13), although it should work on all systems
-should work on all systems with the required Java Runtime Environment.
+with the required Java Runtime Environment.

 Installation and Start